UE4SS-RE/RE-UE4SS/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

+**Mods directory**
+A zip of your Mods folder if you've installed any mods that don't come with UE4SS by default

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Launch game